 Recruitment is under way in Yorkshire for six new courses that will provide students with industry-recognised craft certificates for film and TV.

 The courses have been announced by Screen Yorkshire and the National Film and Television School (NFTS) and are the first phase of the Centre of Screen Excellence: Yorkshire, a pilot initiative supported by ScreenSkills using National Lottery funds awarded by the British Film Institute (BFI) as part of the Future Film Skills programme.

-The five new craft courses in construction, lighting, hair and make-up, costume and production assistant (scripted), will be delivered by NFTS, one of the leading film schools in the world, in partnership with Leeds College of Building, Leeds City College and Keighley College.
+The six new craft courses in construction, lighting, hair and make-up, grip, costume and production assistant (scripted), will be delivered by NFTS, one of the leading film schools in the world, in partnership with Leeds College of Building, Leeds City College and Keighley College.
 They will be taught by industry professionals and include work placements and on-set experience.

 The UK film and television industries are thriving, particularly in Yorkshire, contributing to the economy and creating thousands of jobs, resulting in a need for trained and qualified crew.

 Centre of Screen Excellence: Yorkshire is establishing innovative partnerships to meet this demand and support further growth in the region.
 The courses have been designed by NFTS in response to industry, with each of these craft skills identified by ScreenSkills as in demand.
 They will provide students from any background with a clear pathway into the industry, developing their skills, and preparing them for the specific demands of working within these industries.

 With the support of the NFTS, students will also take part in two boot camps designed to prepare them for the specific requirements of film and TV, such as their role within a department, set etiquette and the challenges of freelance life (including tax, invoicing and networking).